Jxkeorton/commerce/README.md

 # eBay-like E-commerce Auction Site

-This Django project is part of the CS50w, named "commerce," is an eBay-like e-commerce auction site that allows users to post auction listings, place bids on listings, comment on those listings, and add listings to a "watchlist."
+This Django project, named "commerce," is an eBay-like e-commerce auction site that allows users to post auction listings, place bids on listings, comment on those listings, and add listings to a "watchlist."
 It has been developed as part of the CS50W "commerce" project.

 ## Features